On this page

 |Next Highest Level of Court||Circuit Courts of Appeal (13 circuits total; 12 circuits are geographically-based, the 13th circuit is subject-matter based)||Court of Appeal|

 |Lowest Levels of Court||Trial Level (aka District Courts) (94 districts total)|

 Note: the United States has two Supreme Courts - one for federal matters, one for state matters.
-In Canada, there is only one Supreme Court which has legal jurisdiction over both federal and provincial matters.
+(In Canada, there is only one Supreme Court of Canada which has legal jurisdiction over both federal and provincial matters).

 The decisions of the highest levels of court (e.g., the U.S. Supreme Court) in each system are binding over lower level of courts in that category (e.g., Federal Courts).

 Legislation overview: In the U.S., some powers are assigned to the Federal Government, some to the State Government, and other powers are shared.
-When researching legislation, keep possible jurisdiction of the legislation in mind.
+When researching legislation, keep in mind possible jurisdiction of the legislation.

 There are three branches of the US Federal Government: